 The Bank's risk management framework is set out under Key Consideration 2.6.
-Under this framework, Payments Settlements Department is required to identify all of the risks that might impact its ability to operate RITS in a safe and efficient manner in a single Risk Register.
+Under this framework, Payments Settlements Department is required to identify all of the risks that might impact its ability to operate RITS in a safe and efficient manner in a single risk register.
 Risks are categorised at a high level into strategic, credit, market and operational risks, and further sub-categorised into more detailed risk groups (e.g. liquidity risk is a sub-category of market risk).
-For each risk that has been identified, Payments Settlements Department sets out the potential impact and probability of the risk occurring, and also identifies existing controls and mitigation strategies (including contingency plans) to reduce the likelihood and/or impact of the risk crystallising.
+For each risk that has been identified, Payments Settlements Department sets out the consequence and likelihood of the risk occurring, and also identifies controls and mitigation strategies to reduce the consequence and/or likelihood of the risk.

 Bank-wide risks, that is, those risks common across all departments are managed through a centralised framework of key controls, which is coordinated by the department assigned ownership.
 Other departments can implement additional controls for these risks if they consider that the risk manifests itself in a unique manner within that department.
-Where a risk is co-managed by another business area - for example, some RITS operational controls are implemented by the Bank's Information Technology Department - this must be acknowledged by the other business area.
-Department and Bank-wide risks and controls are recorded in the Risk Management System, introduced in 2018.
+Where a risk is comanaged by another business area - for example, some RITS operational controls are implemented by the Bank's Information Technology Department - this must be acknowledged by the other business area.
+Department and Bank-wide risks and controls are recorded in the Risk Management System.